When is Hugh Grant and Nicole Kidman's new drama The Undoing on TV?

 Is there a trailer for The Undoing?

+The official trailer was released in September, and revealed the catalyst for the series: the gruesome murder of a fourth-grade mother by bludgeoning.

+Following her death, the central couple are quickly surrounded by paparazzi and involved with the police and lawyers, although it’s not clear how they’re connected to the woman’s murder.

-HBO released The Undoing’s first teaser trailer back in March, with Nicole Kidman’s character Grace talking about her “idea of the perfect life”, which then begins to crumble after a horrific event takes place – the nature of which we don’t yet know.
+HBO released The Undoing’s first teaser trailer back in March, with Nicole Kidman’s character Grace talking about her “idea of the perfect life”, which then begins to crumble after a horrific event takes place – the nature of which wasn’t yet revealed.

 In August, HBO released another mysterious teaser.
 “It’s what rich, entitled people do when threatened,” Noma Dumezweni’s character is heard saying.
 “They conceal the ugly truths to protect themselves and they think they can get away with it.”